-Incorporation of green stormwater and heat island mitigation designs - including requiring additional trees and utilizing curbless tree planting areas - for the large number of surface car parking spaces proposed would be supportive of regional environmental policies.
+Incorporation of green stormwater and heat island mitigation designs for the surface car parking spaces proposed would be supportive of regional environmental policies.

 Atlanta Region's Plan Growth Policy Considerations: Developing Suburbs

 The Atlanta Region's Plan identifies Developing Suburbs as areas in the region where suburban development has occurred, and the conventional development pattern is present but not set.
 These areas are characterized by residential development with pockets of commercial and industrial development.
 These areas represent the extent of the urban service area.
 There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses.
 Limited existing infrastructure in these areas will constrain the amount of additional growth that is possible.
 Transportation improvements are needed within these Developing Suburbs, but care should be taken not to spur unwanted growth.